Counseling Center Services

 Telehealth: Following your needs assessment appointment, you might be scheduled for Telehealth.
 These individual therapy sessions are meetings with one of our staff counselors via phone or Microsoft Teams (HIPAA compliant).
 Other than the format for communication, these sessions are similar to other standard counseling sessions, helping you to work on specific treatment goals such as managing anxiety, improving mood, managing stress, or improving relationships.
-Currently, telehealth sessions are only available to students actively residing in Kentucky or Indiana, due mental health licensing laws.
-Students residing outside of Kentucky and Indiana should consult with us and we can assist in helping you find providers in your state.
+Due to ethical considerations and licensing laws, telehealth may be restricted in some situations.

 Referral: While we are able to address most mental health issues, some concerns may require more specialized or intensive service that we are able to provide.
 We can help connect you to resources within the community to support you with those needs.

 Bellarmine University Counseling Center provides short term mental health services including personal counseling, group counseling, psychological assessment, consultation, and referrals.
 Services are free and confidential for all currently enrolled Bellarmine University students.

 All personal counseling services and medical records are strictly confidential.
 There are some limitations to confidentiality as mandated by law or professional ethical code.
 Your counselor can explain those limitations.